pmccarthy/architecture/rfcs/0000-well-known-attributes.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+1. How to deal with the differences regarding the availability and data types of the attributes across clients/hosts?

-1. Can we make more attributes that are currently available to only one of the components common to both?
+2. Can we make more attributes that are currently available to only one of the components common to both?

-2. Will we need some kind of global support for modifiers (functions) in the well-known selectors or those can continue to be an Authorino-only feature?
+3. Will we need some kind of global support for modifiers (functions) in the well-known selectors or those can continue to be an Authorino-only feature?

-3. Does Authorino, which is more strict regarding the data structure that induces the selectors, need to implement this specification or could/should it keep its current selectors and a translation be performed by the AuthPolicy controller?
+4. Does Authorino, which is more strict regarding the data structure that induces the selectors, need to implement this specification or could/should it keep its current selectors and a translation be performed by the AuthPolicy controller?

 # Future possibilities
 [future-possibilities]: #future-possibilities